projectara/greybus-spec/source/index.rst

         reserve function 0 to communicate with the MUX function itself.

 .. [#y] More specific?
 I suspect this is unnecessarily copied from
         USB.
-DME access and UniPro configuration, which covers much of the same purpose, has a dedicated protocol.
+DME access and |unipro| configuration, which covers much of the same purpose, has a dedicated protocol.
 While some devices also use the control pipe for part of the application protocol, others do not, and there's no need to special case it anyway.